saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 Do significant delays exist between enrolling in an event, entering into the system, and the enrollment approval?

-### The Decisions your Analysis Targets Could Help Support
+### The Decisions our Analysis Targets Could Support

 It will help the HFS to know the average time taken for a person to complete the full process for any event that is organized in different